Pravin U. Dugel, MD

 Education and Affiliations

 Pravin U. Dugel, MD graduated Summa Cum Laude from Columbia University in the City of New York and also was a four-year starter and the captain of the Squash team.
 He then attended UCLA School of Medicine.
-He then completed his residency in ophthalmology at the USC Eye Institute, Keck School of Medicine.
+He completed his residency in ophthalmology at the USC Eye Institute, Keck School of Medicine.
 Thereafter, he completed his medical retina fellowship at the Bascom Palmer Eye Institute and his surgical retina fellowship at the USC Eye Institute, where he was elected to serve on the faculty as the Resident Director.

 Dr. Dugel joined Retinal Consultants of Arizona in July 1994 and is currently Managing Partner, Retinal Consultants of Arizona; Retinal Research Institute; Clinical Professor, USC Eye Institute, Keck School of Medicine, University of Southern California; Founding Member, Spectra Eye Institute, Sun City; Physician Executive Director, Banner Eye Institute, Banner University Medical Center, University of Arizona.

 Clinical Research Study & Authorships